-More than 93 percent of our students receive some form of financial aid through grants, loans, work study, or scholarships.
+Our tuition and housing fees are competitive to other area institutions, and more than 94 percent of our students receive some form of financial aid through scholarships, grants, loans, work study, or undergraduate research funds.

-For the 2012-13 school year, the average award for in-state students was roughly $17,489; for out-of-state students, about $19,500.
+For the 2014-15 school year, the average award for in-state students was roughly $18,529; for out-of-state students, about $19,542.
 That means that most students paid much less than you might expect for a quality education and a degree from a world-renowned institution.

 The first step is to apply for admission.
 Then to receive the most aid, including Federal Direct Stafford and Parent PLUS Loans, you need to: